strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/canarytokens/Canarytokens.md

-Please select New Token in the upper right corner
+Please select New Token in the upper right corner.